-Click any of the column titles to sort the results ascending or descending order for that column.
+Click any of the column title to sort the results ascending or descending order for that column.

 You can also navigate through the results displayed, or change the number of results displayed using the Items per page control at the bottom of the results table.

 Mark each object to delete by checking its checkbox located to the left of the object’s display name.

 Alternatively, you can check the checkbox in the title row to select all the results in the current display. if you have not selected a filter, and check this checkbox, all the elements eligible to delete will be selected.

 4. Click the Delete button to remove the selected objects.
 Click OK to confirm the deletion.